jorgeavaldez/diffusion/README.md

 # ![diffusion](assets/logo.png)
-Diffusion is the translation diff engine backend for BaoBao.
+diffusion is the translation diff engine backend for BaoBao.
 It's split into two main parts, the text extraction and parse tokenizer, and the translation diffing engine.
 It uses the Readability API for web links, and the Parse library.

 ## pro strats
-Current strategy is as follows:
-- Dissect the [Krill package](https://github.com/p-e-w/krill.git) to find how they pull RSS and Twitter body data and links.
-- Run the links through Readability if they haven't been stripped of external nastiness and cruft
-    - Try to replicate a custom version of a content parser so as to remove the reliance on an external API for this.
+Right now, the feedme library has a class, Feedr, that can take in a web article, will run it through the Readability API, and then will clean and return the body text of the article.

+### next Steps
 - Run a tokenizer on the data
     - Determine parts of speech
     - Group into similar sentence constructs